Air Defense

 HQ-16 / LY-80

-The HQ-16, exported as the LY-80 family, is a Chinese medium-range surface-to-air missile system used to cover the gap between short-range point defenses and long-range strategic SAMs.
+The HQ-16, exported as the LY-80 family, is a Chinese medium-range surface-to-air missile system spanning road-mobile land batteries and the ship-launched HHQ-16 branch.
+It fills the layer between short-range point defenses and long-range strategic SAMs, with six-canister land launchers, radar and command vehicles, and a naval VLS fit on Type 054A-family frigates.
 In the 2025 India-Pakistan Conflict, Indian government and Indian press reporting identified Pakistan as relying on imported HQ-16 systems during Operation Sindoor, making it a documented part of Pakistan's contested air-defense picture.

 Pakistan